 Many schools in the rural areas do not have reliable source of water for many other purposes apart from drinking.
 The school rooftop rainwater harvesting system seeks to provide a source of water for hygiene purposes while in schools.
-This is particularly challenging for young girls where in some instances they are forced to walk long distances to fetch water for use in toilets, or individually bring a gallon of water from home.
+This is particularly challenging for young girls where in some instances they are forced to walk long distances to fetch water for use in toilets, or individually carry a gallon of water from home.
 The amount of rainwater that can be collected depends on the rooftop area, tank size and the rainfall.
 It is necessary that the roof and gutters are kept clean.
 Schools will also have the option of using harvested water for vegetable production and hence raise awareness to the young generation on the importance of nutrition.
+A minimum of 1000 schoolchildren will benefit from the rainwater harvesting system (note: the school has primary and secondary students).